fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-map.md

 * We created an instance of the `FusionCharts()` object in the `salesByState` variable.
 Each map in your HTML page needs to have a separate variable.
 The initialization code is wrapped within `FusionCharts.ready()` method.
 This safeguards your map instantiation code from being called before FusionCharts Suite XT library is loaded and is ready to be used on the page.

 * We instantiated the USA map for this example.
-Each map in FusionCharts Suite XT has an unique alias.
+Each map in FusionCharts Suite XT has a unique alias.
 [You can find the list of all maps and their aliases here](https://www.fusioncharts.com/dev/getting-started/list-of-maps.html).
 The default package ships only with a US and World map.
 But, you can download all the other 965 maps [here](https://www.fusioncharts.com/download/maps/definition).

 * Next, we specified the `width` and `height` of the map (in pixels) using the width and height property of the constructor.

 * To specify the data format as JSON, we set the `dataFormat` parameter to json.

-* The actual JSON data is embedded as string value of `dataSource` parameter.
+* The actual JSON data is embedded as the string value of `dataSource` parameter.

 * The `map` object contains a list of key-value pairs that lets you configure the functional and cosmetic attributes of your map.